-The Eden Yacht and its crew were awaiting me in a nearby harbor, but first there was some paperwork that had to be taken care of in the airport.
+The Eden yacht and its crew were awaiting me in a nearby harbor, but first, some paperwork had to be taken care of in the airport.

-Once the payment was made, my carry-on bag was searched, and I was allowed to collect my larger backpack.
+Once the payment was made, my carry-on bag was searched, and I could collect my larger backpack.

 Boarding the Eden Yacht

-A panga (or small dinghy) was dispatched from the Eden to ferry us over.
-Pangas are used by all the cruise ships to take passengers back and forth between the boats and islands, as well as for snorkeling.
+A panga (or small dinghy) was dispatched from Eden to ferry us over.
+Pangas are used by all the cruise ships to take passengers back and forth between the boats and islands and for snorkeling.

-Everyone was excited to reach the yacht, which would serve as our home for the next 7 days and nights.
+Everyone was excited to reach the yacht, which would serve as our home for the next seven days and nights.

 The bathroom was small, clean, and better than I expected.
 In addition to a central AC system feeding the room, we had the ability to open our window and let a breeze in.

-By now the sun was already fading toward the horizon, and I knew we were too short on time.
-I accepted that we were going to miss our first snorkel, and reminded myself there'd be many more that week.
+By now, the sun was already fading toward the horizon, and I knew we were too short on time.
+I accepted that we would miss our first snorkel and reminded myself there'd be many more that week.

 Then, we noticed some of the crew on the pangas next to the boat.
 It was already dark, so something clearly wasn't right.

-We continued to bond over our spagetti dinner, after which we reconvened for the briefing.
+We continued to bond over our spaghetti dinner, after which we reconvened for the briefing.